awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows_getting_started.md

 # Getting started with Windows containers<a name="ECS_Windows_getting_started"></a>

-This tutorial walks you through getting Windows containers running on Amazon ECS with the Amazon ECS\-optimized Windows AMI in the AWS Management Console\.
+This tutorial walks you through getting Windows containers running on Amazon ECS with the Amazon ECS\-optimized Windows Server AMI in the AWS Management Console\.
 You create a cluster for your Windows container instances, launch one or more container instances into your cluster, register a task definition that uses a Windows container image, create a service that uses that task definition, and then view the sample webpage that the container runs\.

 **Topics**
 + [Step 1: Create a Windows cluster](#create_windows_cluster)